 “I did feel a major depression lift … I feel good connections, I feel accepted.
 It’s an unbelievable miracle!” – Abigail, on the outcome of having her dream interpreted in episode 74.
 Having a dream interpreted and taking action by doing the prescribed dream alchemy practice creates life changing results.
 First up are immediate results

 Suzy dreamed of graduating in a turquoise gown, meeting up with her old High School friends, and wondering whether her graduation cap was on straight.
 Surely a couple of bobby pins will help keep her hair in place?
 How does Suzy’s dream relate to her waking life, and what light can it shed in helping

 “Never worry worry, til worry worries you,” my granny used to say.
-There’s a grain of truth in there, and an even better tongue twister, but the day I really got the measure of worry started as a simple coffee morning with two friends twenty four years ago.
-The three of us met once a
+There’s a grain of truth in there, and an even better tongue twister, but the day I really got the measure of worry started as a simple coffee morning with two friends when we were all young mothers.
+The three of us met

 In my early days as a dream expert on ABC radio, I received a letter from a woman who said, “I heard a dream interpreter was coming on, and decided to switch to another station as soon as I finished ironing a shirt, but half an hour and several shirts later, I was still listening.